ycpcs/fys100-fall2016/agenda/day13.md

 # Agenda

-Day 16 is the discussion day for the music unit.
+Day 13 is the discussion day for the music unit.

 Please read/view/listen to the following:

-* [Iamus, classical music's computer composer, live from Malaga](http://www.theguardian.com/music/2012/jul/01/iamus-computer-composes-classical-music), Philip Ball, in The Guardian, July 1st, 2012 (newpaper article)
+* [Iamus, classical music's computer composer, live from Málaga](http://www.theguardian.com/music/2012/jul/01/iamus-computer-composes-classical-music), Philip Ball, in The Guardian, July 1st, 2012 (newpaper article)
 * [IAMUS / MELOMICS documentary](https://www.youtube.com/watch?v=ETGDbWvWCbM) (documentary film)
 * [0music](https://www.youtube.com/watch?v=SxvV5zn7e9s) (album of computer-generated music): also available at the [0music Wikipedia page](https://en.wikipedia.org/wiki/0music) which has download links

-Each of these sources concerns the [Melomics](http://geb.uma.es/melomics/melomics.html) project at the University of Malaga.
+Each of these sources concerns the [Melomics](http://geb.uma.es/melomics/melomics.html) project at the University of Málaga.

 As you read/watch/listen, think about the discussion questions below.